Nick Nero

-Nicola "Nick" Nero (/it/; born 1977) is a Canadian gangster currently serving a life sentence for murder.
-Nero served as one of the leaders of the Wolfpack Alliance and was briefly one of Canada's most successful cocaine smugglers.
+Nicola "Nick" Nero (/it/; born 1977) is a Canadian criminal gang participant currently serving a life sentence for murder.
+Nero served as one of the leaders of the Wolfpack Alliance and was briefly one of Canada's largest cocaine smugglers.

 Entry into crime

 Nero was born in Niagara Falls, Ontario into an Italian-Canadian family.
 Nero was described by one high school classmate as "dumb as a bag of hair", but very ambitious and full of rage.
 Nero took to bodybuilding and steroid abuse as a teenager as it was his ambition to become a professional wrestler, whose ring-name was to be "Iron Man".
 Nero's steroid abuse caused him to have massive muscles and a raspy voice while excessive use of a tanning salon caused his skin to take a peculiar orange tinge.
 At the age of 18, he spent $3,500 to study professional wrestling at a warehouse in Hamilton.

 Nero told the reporter Wade Hemsworth of The Hamilton Spectator that he could bench-press 600 pounds and spoke of his desire to be Canada's greatest professional wrestler.
 Hemsworth wrote: "He's 5 foot 8, weights 278 pounds and has a chest big enough that you can rest a dinner plate on".
 He told Hemsworth: "I like bodybuilding, but it was kind of boring.
 You just go into shows.
 I want to be an athlete, not just a guy who works out".
 In 2003, Nero placed 7th in the super-heavyweight division of the Canadian Bodybuilder Federation's championships.